 - The purpose of this report is to inform Members of on going work relating to potential Local Plan allocations and seeks permission to undertake public consultation on potential new sites and boundary changes on some of the sites originally identified.
-These are included in the proposed consultation document - City of York Local Plan - Further Sites Consultation (attached as Annex A to this report). - 2.
+Theses are included in the proposed consultation document - City of York Local Plan - Further Sites Consultation (attached as Annex A to this report). - 2.
 The aim of this consultation is to help inform future recommendations on the portfolio of sites for inclusion in the publication draft Local Plan.
 This document will be subject to public consultation later this year before being submitted to the Secretary of State for public examination. - 3.
 The report also provides a general update on Local Plan progress. - 4.
-This paper was considered by Members of the Local Plan Working Group on 17th April 2014.
-An update on the outcomes of that meeting will be provided at Cabinet.
+A report on this issue will be presented to Members of Cabinet on 23rd April 2014.
+An update will be provided from this meeting for Cabinet's consideration.